 Bike to School Project

-The Bike to School Project – a collaboration between CultureLink, Cycle Toronto and the Toronto Cycling Think and Do Tank - acknowledges the support from the Ontario Trillium Foundation, the Toronto District School Board and Smart
+The Bike to School project, a collaboration between CultureLink, Cycle Toronto, the Toronto Cycling Think and Do Tank and Evergreen, is funded by the Ontario Trillium Foundation.

 Other cycling-related initiatives at CultureLink have been supported by the Toronto Community Foundation, Live Green Toronto, the Bicycle Trade Association of Canada, and Mountain Equipment Co-op.
 We also acknowledge the support of the Youth Eco Internship Program.

 In 2011, the Ontario Ministry of Citizenship and Immigration funded a program called “Pathways to Green Engagement”.
 Check out the video made by the participants, in collaboration with Ice Cream Truck Stories.